 Adaptive Gradient Normalization and Independent Sampling for (Stochastic) Generalized-Smooth Optimization

 Abstract: Recent studies have shown that many nonconvex machine learning problems satisfy a generalized-smooth condition that extends beyond traditional smooth nonconvex optimization.
 However, the existing algorithms are not fully adapted to such generalized-smooth nonconvex geometry and encounter significant technical limitations on their convergence analysis.
-In this work, we first analyze the convergence of adaptively normalized gradient descent under function geometries characterized by generalized-smoothness and generalized PL condition, revealing the advantage of adaptive gradient normalization.
+In this work, we first analyze the convergence of adaptively normalized gradient descent under function geometries characterized by generalized-smoothness and the generalized PL condition, revealing the advantage of adaptive gradient normalization.
 Our results provide theoretical insights into adaptive normalization across various scenarios.
-For stochastic generalized-smooth nonconvex optimization, we propose Independent-Adaptively Normalized Stochastic Gradient Descent, which leverages adaptive gradient normalization, independent sampling, and gradient clipping to achieve an $\mathcal{O}(\epsilon^{-4})$ sample complexity under relaxed noise assumptions.
+For stochastic generalized-smooth nonconvex optimization, we propose the Independent-Adaptively Normalized Stochastic Gradient Descent algorithm, which leverages adaptive gradient normalization, independent sampling, and gradient clipping to achieve an $\mathcal{O}(\epsilon^{-4})$ sample complexity under relaxed noise assumptions.
 Experiments on large-scale nonconvex generalized-smooth problems demonstrate the fast convergence of our algorithm.

 Submission Length: Long submission (more than 12 pages of main content)